SIDES 0 comments

 • STUFFING INSTRUCTIONS

 • Heat a heavy bottomed 12 inch skillet over medium high heat.
-Add sausage (remove from casings if using links) and press into a large disc, so that the entire surface of skillet bottom is covered.
+Add the sausage (remove from casings if using links) and press into a large disc, so that the entire surface of skillet bottom is covered.
 Sear sausage, then stir to sear remaining sides, breaking it into pieces as you stir it.
 Once fully cooked, remove from pan and set aside.

-• Add onion mixture, sausage, thyme, and sage to bowl with cornbread and stir gently to combine.
+• Add the onion mixture, sausage, thyme, and sage to bowl with cornbread and stir gently to combine.

 • Season to taste with Kosher salt and black pepper.
 (This is why we haven’t added egg yet.
 It is okay to taste it in this state as all ingredients are safe to consume- even chicken stock).
 Once seasoning is adjusted, stir in egg.

-• Allow mixture to sit for at least 1 hour, and up to 4 hours in refrigerator.
+• Allow the stuffing mixture to sit for at least 1 hour, and up to 4 hours in refrigerator.
 In my opinion, the optimal amount of time is 2 hours, but we all need a little wiggle room on Thanksgiving.